 Fans or pumps that are required to operate only for emergency fire-life-safety events (e.g., stairwell pressurization fans, elevator pressurization fans, fire pumps, etc.).

-C403.2..1 Heat rejection equipment.
-The requirements of this section apply to heat rejection equipment used in comfort cooling systems such as air-cooled condensers, open cooling towers, closed-circuit cooling towers, and evaporative condensers.

-Exception: Heat rejection devices included as an integral part of equipment listed in Tables C403.2.3(1) through C403.2.3(3).

-Heat rejection equipment shall have a minimum efficiency performance not less than values specified in Table C403.2.3(8).
-These requirements apply to all propeller, axial fan and centrifugal fan cooling towers.
-Table C403.2.3(8) specifies requirements for air-cooled condensers that are within rating conditions specified within the table.

-C403.2..1.1 Variable flow controls.
-Cooling tower fans 7.5 hp and greater shall have control devices that vary flow by controlling the leaving fluid temperature or condenser temperature/pressure of the heat rejection device.

-C403.2..1.2 Limitation on centrifugal fan cooling towers.
-Open cooling towers with a combined rated capacity of 1,100 gpm and greater at 95°F condenser water return, 85°F condenser water supply and 75°F outdoor wet-bulb temperature shall meet the energy efficiency requirement for axial fan open circuit cooling towers.

-Exception: Open circuit cooling towers that are ducted (inlet or discharge) or have external sound attenuation that requires external static pressure capability.

-C403.2..2 Large volume fan systems.
+Large volume fan systems.
 Single or multiple fan systems serving a zone or adjacent zones without separating walls with total air flow over 10,000 cfm (3,540 L/s) are required to reduce airflow based on space thermostat heating and cooling demand.
 A variable speed drive shall reduce airflow to a maximum 75 percent of peak airflow or minimum ventilation air requirement as required by Section 403 of the International Mechanical Code, whichever is greater.

 Exceptions: